thaibirding.com by Nick Upton

 Another trail crosses this river and goes through some excellent lowland forest where a number of highly sought-after species have been seen including Rail-babbler, Garnet and Giant Pittas, Short-toed Coucal and Rufous-tailed Shama.
 When I visited in March 2003 I also saw Bushy-crested and White-crowned Hornbills in this area.
 Probably the worst aspect of this trail is the fact that it is infested by leeches; I was covered in them by the time I got out of the forest here and my socks saturated in blood - leech socks would be very helpful!

 Sirintorn Waterfall : Many Whiskered Treeswifts can be seen as one walks down the road towards this waterfall, and Orange-backed Flowerpecker is frequent in the smaller trees.
-However, the main reason to visit this waterfall is to find Chestnut-naped Forktail which is frequently observed at the base of the waterfall.
-Look carefully as it can be surprisingly easy to miss!
-Mornings and late afternoons are the best time to see this species as sometimes visitors play in the water here during the day; not a bad idea when it gets very hot!
+However, the main reason to visit this waterfall is to find Chestnut-naped Forktail which is frequently observed at the base of the waterfall and along the stream.
+Look carefully as it can be surprisingly easy to miss and visiting in the very early morning or late afternoons are the best time to see this shy species which is very nervous of disturbance that is created when people visit the waterfall.

 Spectacled Spiderhunter